Analytics, Good Identity Hygiene Are Key to Cloud Security

 “When you start getting all of that data…your identity score goes up and it will determine how much access you have to different portions of the network,” Lynn said.
 “So the future I see will be not only a network that’s mobile that you’re bringing devices into your building, but it will determine what’s your level of access based on the amount of identity that’s been provided to your device.
 That’s a future we’re currently working on.”

-Analytics to Detect Anomalies
+Analytics to Detect Cloud Security Anomalies

-Analytics and the ability to detect security anomalies in the cloud are also imperative.
+Analytics and the ability to detect cloud security anomalies in the cloud are also imperative.
 Having a strong understanding of how applications are performing and their security posture can provide insight into levels of access and potentially flag a possible security issue before it wreaks havoc.

 A10 Lightning ADC comes with integrated, rich, per-app analytics to let you quickly understand your application’s performance and security posture so you can take immediate action if there is an anomaly.

-And with A10 Harmony Controller, you can centrally configure and manage policies for applications deployed in data centers or private, public and hybrid clouds and receive granular per-app analytics across A10 Lightning ADC and Thunder ADC bare metal, virtual and hardware appliances.
+And with A10 Harmony Controller, you can centrally configure and manage policies for applications deployed in data centers or private clouds, public clouds and hybrid clouds and receive granular per-app analytics across A10 Lightning ADC and Thunder ADC bare metal, virtual and hardware appliances.
 A10 Harmony Controller also delivers analytics for open-source HAProxy instances and native support for elastic load balancing and web application firewalling (WAF) with VMware-powered private clouds and Google Cloud Platform, in addition to AWS and Azure.

 Per-app analytics and security data coupled with strong identity hygiene will help ensure your cloud and cloud applications are both high-performing and secure.